 3..
 So how do we get this justification and righteousness as a free gift?

 We receive it by faith, in contrast with keeping the law.
 Faith is not a new work, as if you have to ginger it up with willpower.
-Rather, faith is an empty channel through which you receive God’s free gift of declared righteousness.
+Rather, faith is the conduit through which you receive God’s free gift of declared righteousness.
 It is our instrument to receive salvation, which involves God’s pronounced acquittal of us in his heavenly tribunal, so to speak.
 Our faith has to be directed towards Christ.

 Rom.
 1:16 says the gospel is the power of God for everyone who has faith.
 Rom.
 3:25 says we receive his atonement (sacrificial death) by faith (as opposed to works).
 He writes in Eph.
 2:8 that by grace we have been saved through faith.
 Grace stands behind faith.
 Paul writes in Rom.
 4:16 that it is by faith we receive the promise of the patriarch Abraham, which is declared righteousness (Gen. 15:6).
 Abraham believed God’s promise, and his faith was accredited to him as righteousness.

 So grace is the source, while faith is the channel to receive it.
 I would add that faith that leads to salvation is also a gift of God.
 We just don’t make it up.
 God speaks his Word to us, and the Spirit energized the Word, and it goes into our hearts and saving faith is produced (Rom.
 10:8-12; Eph.
 2:8).

 4..
 Is there a danger of overemphasizing faith?

 Maybe, but faith in Christ by grace is important.
 But it can only be over-emphasized when we believe that we can live as we please because our nature has not changed.